SalishSeaCast/analysis/storm_surges/README.md

 * ##[Compare Neah Bay and Tofino.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/analysis/raw/tip/storm_surges/Compare Neah Bay and Tofino.ipynb)

-    This notebook compares the Feb 2006 surge at Neah Bay and Tofino to determine if the timing of the surge event at these two location is in sync.
+    This notebook compares the surges at Neah Bay and Tofino to determine if the timing of the surge event at these two location is in sync.

     Also does a quick check of the contribution to SSH due to the inverse barometer effect.